github/gh-ost/doc/understanding-output.md

 2016-05-19 18:04:30 INFO Done waiting for events up to lock
 Copy: 4466492/4467235 100.0%; Applied: 23309; Backlog: 0/100; Elapsed: 7m18s(copy), 7m25s(total); streamer: mysql-bin.002589:17703056; ETA: 0s
 ```
+This migration took, till this point, `7m25s`, had applied `23309` events from the binary log and has copied `4466492` rows onto the ghost table.